Two types of things in a standard Tiki installation must be saved for a backup of your specific site:

 - --opt is to use common options for mysqldump

 - user for your username at the MySQL server

 - -p will prompt you for the password

 - tiki12 for your database name, and

-Then, save your backup copy on a safe place.
-It's recommended to send by ftp or sftp that file to your local computer to prevent problems if server hardisk and backups fail at any time.
+Then, save your backup copy in a safe place.
+It's recommended to send by ftp or sftp that file to your local computer to prevent problems if server harddisk and backups fail at any time.

 To restore, please see: Import Database

-I included the backup feature into the Login-script because only logged users can post on my site - thus the script is only called once for every user, and performance is only slightly affected for the first user each new day who triggers the daily backup (has to wait some seconds until backup is finished).
+I included the backup feature into the Login script because only logged users can post on my site - thus the script is only called once for every user, and performance is only slightly affected by the first user each new day who triggers the daily backup (has to wait some seconds until the backup is finished).
 If nobody logs in there's no need to update the last backup.

 E. MySQLDumperMySQLDumper is a PHP and Perl based tool for backing up MySQL databases.
 You can easily dump your data into a backup file and - if needed - restore it.
 It is especially suited for shared hosting webspaces, where you don't have shell access.
 MySQLDumper is an open source project and released under the GNU-license.